-The Headmaster, Assistant Head (Curriculum), the Head of PSHE and the relevant Form Tutors give short presentations, which include important dates for tests and exams.
+The Headmaster, Assistant Head (Curriculum), Assistant Head (Pastoral), Director of Teaching and Learning and the Director of Pupil Development and the relevant Form Tutors give short presentations, which include important dates for tests and exams.
 Information about School policies relating to pastoral and academic issues, such as the timetable, the Presentation Policy and Classroom Expectations, are also discussed and presented.
 Parents are also free to raise questions.